ciphersbak/singleorg/README.md

 | [yeasy Repo](https://github.com/yeasy/docker-compose-files/tree/master/hyperledger_fabric/v1.2.0) |
 | [AWS Template](https://docs.aws.amazon.com/blockchain-templates/latest/developerguide/blockchain-templates-hyperledger.html#blockchain-hyperledger-launch) |

+### This is a sample app on HLF to store property records
 You will be provisioning a local network with the following docker container configuration:

 * 1 CA